THIS ONE’S A FIGHTER

 I want to watch little tributes on SportsCenter with video clips and music about where she started and how far she’s come.
 About how, after so much hurt and pain, she’s beginning to allow herself to be vulnerable while giving up damaging addictive behaviors.

-I hope you can hear the stadium full of applauding fans the next time you walk through your counselor’s door.
+I hope you can hear the stadium full of applauding fans the next time you walk through the door of those who support you.